saraozn/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-danger">

 **:exclamation: Caution (for advanced users):**<br>
 * If your changes to the data file makes its format invalid, PropertyMatch will discard all data and start with an empty data file at the next run.
-Hence, it is recommended to take a backup of the file before editing it.
+Hence, it is recommended to make a backup of the file before editing it.
 </div>
 <br>